MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/knockout-pos-extension.md

     </Target>
     ```

 3. Add the knockout library as a dependency in your package’s **manifest.json** file.
-Update the manifest.json to add a new entry in the “dependencies” array for Knockout library.
+Update the manifest.json to add a new entry in the **dependencies** array for the Knockout library.

     > [!NOTE]
     > The **modulePath** must match the **KnockoutjsFile** variable in the target shown above.